ubc-library-rc/abacus/en/guides/user/index.md

 ![Switch to institutional login](images/switch.png)

-**It is not necessary to create a username/password for Abacus**.
+**It is not necessary to select a username/password for Abacus**, an account will be created for you the first time you login.
 Your institutional login ID is all that is required to access and download files to which your university has access.

 ## <a name='search' />Search